 Visit a Pumpkin Station

-Believe it or not, Del Mar Pumpkin Station opens on September 29.
-However, there are multiple locations spread across the county including two farms: one in Bonita and the other in Rancho Bernardo.
+Del Mar Pumpkin Station opens on September 28.
+However, there are multiple locations spread across the county including Mission Valley, National City, and El Cajon, as well as two farms: one in Bonita and the other in Rancho Bernardo.
 In addition to pumpkins in all shapes and sizes, Pumpkin Stations offer rides, petting zoos, inflatable houses and more to entertain kids.